 While implementing the PR, I ran into the classic first-time contributor problem

-I run into with most projects: the CONTRIBUTING.md
+I run into with most projects: the CONTRIBUTING.md file was incompleted/out of

 date.